 I also publish a Crystal Coast Newsletter once a month.
 This is the signup link for the newsletter.

-Finally I am collecting and updating some posts that I think might be useful to people interested in the Crystal Coast.
+Finally I continue to update some older posts that I think might be useful to people interested in the Crystal Coast.
 You will find them listed below.

 Don't pinch, the weather might change (Rewritten November 21, 2014)